Theatre of Scotland: Restoration drama

-There is almost no evidence of theatre in the period from 1603 and 1660.
+There is almost no evidence of theatre in the period from 1603 and 1660, and all theatres were closed under Oliver Cromwell's Commonwealth.
 After the Restoration there were some attempts to revive Scottish drama.
 In 1663 Edinburgh lawyer William Clerke wrote Marciano or the Discovery, a play about the restoration of a legitimate dynasty in Florence after many years of civil war.
 It was performed at the Tennis-Court Theatre at Holyrood Palace before the parliamentary high commissioner John Leslie, Earl of Rothes.
 Thomas Sydsurf's Tarugo's Wiles or the Coffee House, was first performed in London in 1667 and then in Edinburgh the year after and drew on Spanish comedy.
 Sydsurf was also manager from 1667 of the Tennis Court Theatre and ran a company of players in Edinburgh's Cannongate.
 The repertoire followed that in London and there were no new Scottish plays after Tarugo's Wiles.
 The Duke of Albany brought with him a company of actors when he was resident at Holyrood as commissioner.
 He was also joined by a group of Irish players, who brought their own costumes.
 He encouraged court masques and seasons of plays at the Tennis Court Theatre, one of which included Princess Anne, the future Queen Anne.
 A relative of Sydsurf, physician Archibald Pitcairne (1652–1713) wrote The Assembly or Scotch Reformation (1692), a ribald satire on the morals of the Presbyterian kirk, circulating in manuscript, but not published until 1722, helping to secure the association between Jacobitism and professional drama that discouraged the creation of professional theatre.